Event counts are incomplete

 .

-In 1979, Westerfield retired from competing in disc golf, freestyle, and overall competitions but continued to play ultimate, organize local Toronto disc events, and perform in sponsored U.S. and Canadian Frisbee show tours.
-Ken played on Santa Cruz’s first ultimate team (Good Times), in the first two years of the Northern California Ultimate Frisbee League (NCUFL 1977-1978).
-Ken also brought early ultimate play to Canada with demonstrations beginning in 1975 at the Canadian Open Competitions on Toronto Island and started the first ultimate league in Canada called the Toronto Ultimate Club, (1979 and still running, 250 teams and 3500 active members).
+In 1979, Westerfield retired from competing nationally in disc golf, freestyle, and overall competitions but continued to play ultimate, organize local Toronto disc events, and perform in sponsored U.S. and Canadian Frisbee show tours.
+Ken played on Santa Cruz’s first ultimate team called GoodTimes, in the first two years of the Northern California Ultimate Frisbee League (NCUFL 1977-1978).
+Ken also brought early ultimate play to Canada with demonstrations beginning in 1975 at the Canadian Open Competitions on Toronto Island and started the first ultimate league in Canada called the Toronto Ultimate Club, (1979 and still running, 250 teams and 3,500 active members).
 Ken and his Toronto ultimate team Darkside, won the first Canadian National Ultimate Championships, in Ottawa in 1987.
-Westerfield retired completely from all Frisbee and disc sports activities in 1988.
+Westerfield retired completely from all Frisbee and disc sports activities in 1988. -

 * Playing Frisbee freestyle in the 1960s at outdoor rock concerts and music festivals (including Woodstock).